mabragor/cl-indeterminism/README.md

         CL-USER> (let ((a 1)) (cl-indeterminism:find-undefs 'a :env :null)) ((:FUNCTIONS) (:VARIABLES A))

 Uses profound HU.DWIM.WALKER system to do the heavy lifting of code walking and is, in fact, just a convenience wrapper around it.

+Note: if your implementation is not supported by HU.DWIM.WALKER or CL-CURLEX, then branch "without-curlex" is for you - there initial unsophisticated behaviour of the system is fixed forever.

 TODO:
   - (done) find undefined variables with respect to current lexenv, not null lexenv